Koula

 No analysis available

-17 of 20 MLS listings indicate sewer (SEWER) is included in association fees.
-Public remarks do not detail utilities but the recurring MLS checkbox across many agents gives strong support that sewer service is covered by the HOA.
+About 17 of 20 MLS records indicate sewer is included in association fees.
+Public remarks (amenities and building descriptions) don't typically mention sewer, but the strong and consistent MLS checkbox presence across many listings indicates sewer is covered by HOA fees.

-Widely cited in listings: ~19/20 MLS entries list BBQ and agent remarks include explicit phrases like 'BBQ cabanas', 'BBQ pavilions', 'barbecue areas' and 'grilling pavilions' on the amenity deck.
-Evidence is strong across multiple agents and listings.
+Strong evidence across listings: ~19/20 MLS entries and many agent remarks include phrases like 'BBQ cabanas', 'BBQ pavilions', 'barbecue pavilion(s)' and 'grilling pavilions', indicating building-level BBQ/grilling facilities available to residents.

 No analysis available